164 Adoptees Off Script with Carrie Cahill Mulligan

 Haley Radke: None.

-Carrie Cahill Mulligan: None.
+Carrie Cahill Mulligan: None?

-Carrie Cahill Mulligan: Where do we [00:33:00] find the shop?
-Is it on the adoptee On,
+Carrie Cahill Mulligan: [00:33:00] Where do we find the shop?

-Haley Radke: if you go to the adoptees on website there's a tab.
-For shop or you just go to adoptee on.com/shop.
-It is a tea public store.
-I researched a lot of different places that you can have drop ship merch, which is the most helpful for me 'cause I didn't wanna have something in Canada that would have to cross the border to all of you.
+Haley Radke: If you go to the Adoptees On website, there's a tab for shop or you just go to adopteeson.com/shop.
+It is a TeePublic store.
+I researched a lot of different places that you can have drop shipping merch, which is the most helpful for me because I didn't want to have something in Canada that would have to cross the border to all of you; most of my listeners are American.
+And TeePublic has the most inclusive sizing I could find, ethically sourced products.
+And so they're very conscious about those things and so I really was hopeful that most of their products were in that direction, so it seemed like the right choice for me.

 And they're also very podcaster friendly.
-There's a lot of other podcasts that Uhhuh have their merch there, so that's fun.
-And there's a lot of cool stuff in the de public store, including celiac [00:34:00] shirts that are very funny.
-So I have celiac disease, so that's another thing that people find out more about on off script than they ever wanted to know about celiac disease.
+There's a lot of other podcasts that have their merch there, so that's fun.
+And there's a lot of cool stuff in the TeePublic store, including celiac shirts that are very funny.
+[00:34:00] So, I have celiac disease, that's another thing that people find out more about on Off Script than they ever wanted to know about celiac disease.
+So that means I can't have wheat and other things that have gluten in them.
+So there's all these shirts that have like giant no wheat signs or rowdy things about how terrible gluten is.
+Those kinds of things.

-Haley Radke: coming.
-I know.
-And this now, this is, now this is coming off like I'm making a commercial.
-I'm really, I'm just telling you. 'cause I'm so excited.
-It's really happy is pretty cool.
-And I'm waiting on my mugs to get here and my shirts and the boys were like, where's our shirts?
+Haley Radke: I know.
+Now this is coming off like I'm making a commercial.
+I'm really just telling you because I'm so excited.
+And I'm waiting on my mugs to get here and my shirts and the boys were like, “Where's our shirts?”
+And I said, “I didn't put kid shirts in the shop because I don't want little adoptees wearing Adoptees On shirts because I don't feel that's appropriate.”
+[00:35:00]

 Carrie Cahill Mulligan: I love you.